hyperledger/firefly-fir/text/0012-namespace-isolation.md

 first check against the current namespace, and then against the legacy "ff_system" namespace.

+Because DIDs must now be resolved within a namespace, the formatting of custom identities as `did:firefly:ns/{namespace}/{name}` is redundant, Custom identities now have a simpler DID of the form `did:firefly:{name}` (but legacy DIDs including the namespace will still validate).
+The character set for `name` is expanded to include `/`, so that users can define custom identities with a DID like `did:firefly:division/acme`.

 ## Local Definitions

 The following are all "definition" types in FireFly: